LithosNetwork/guides/guides/Ranks.md

 ## Settler
-"At this rank you have fund a good place to start off and you are connected to the community."
+"At this rank you have found a good place to start off and you are connected to the community."

 **Requirements**:
 - Existing rank of Traveler